Super Game Boy Secrets

 Super Game Boy 2 was released after the Game Boy Pocket, so the default border here is styled after the newer handheld.

-L L R, the border starts changing color: it turns pink,
+If you press L L L L R, the border starts changing color: it turns pink, yellow, then green, then blue.

 2. The SGB 1 border set